 It is common for academic institutions to issue transcripts electronically, either through their own web services or through vendors.
 If this option is available, applicants should specify that transcript(s) be sent to email@example.com.
 If listed as an option through a vendor, select Pepperdine University – School of Law Online.
 This will expedite the delivery of transcripts, allowing candidates to complete their application sooner.

 International students may also be required to submit TOEFL or IELTS scores as well as a World Education Services (WES) evaluation of any foreign transcripts.
 If credits were earned at an international institution outside of a study-abroad program, applicants will need to have course work evaluated by WES.

 Applications must include one letter of recommendation from someone who can provide a meaningful assessment of a candidate’s character and ability, such as a manager, community leader, professor, faculty member, academic advisor, or mentor.

 Applicants may choose to provide up to two additional letters of recommendation.
 A maximum of three letters will be accepted.

 Statement of Purpose

-All applicants are required to write a two-page personal statement that indicates their reasons for pursuing a Master of Legal Studies at Pepperdine University and how they plan to use this degree to enhance their career.
+All applicants are required to write a two-page personal statement that indicates their reasons for pursuing a Master of Legal Studies at Pepperdine Law and how they plan to use this degree to enhance their career.
 The statement should include the applicant's personal, academic, and professional background and explain how Pepperdine's mission integrates with their own motivations for earning this degree.
 Review our mission and vision information.